jvxis/minibolt/Node-Status-Install.md

 6. Open the file node-status.py and fill out with your Bitcoind credentials

    BITCOIN_RPC_USER = 'YOUR_BITCOIN_RPCUSER'

    BITCOIN_RPC_PASSWORD = 'YOUR_BITCOIN_RPCPASS'

    BITCOIN_RPC_HOST = 'YOUR_BITCOIN_MACHINE_IP'

    BITCOIN_RPC_PORT = '8332'

-7. Save and Exit
+8. Save and Exit

-8. Execute:
+9. Execute:
    ```bash
    python3 node-status.html
    ```
+10. Now you can access `HTTP://your_machine_ip:5000/status`